-More recent works fragment narrative structure, presenting viewers with multiple parallel realities within the space of a single screen (Symptom, 2008) or placing them inside an eight-channel video installation that can only be seen one channel at a time (Making Do with Fakes, 2011).
+Wang uses diverse media, including film/video, theatrical performance and painting, to create a new language for art.
+An early video, Production, 1997, looks at how private interactions create personal space in a public realm such as a teahouse, then a fixture in Sichuan culture.
+Other works fragment narrative structure, presenting viewers with multiple parallel realities within the space of a single screen (Symptom, 2008) or placing them inside an eight-channel video installation that can only be seen one channel at a time (Making Do with Fakes, 2011).

-Wang has exhibited extensively both within China and internationally, in solo exhibitions at Ullens Center for Contemporary Art, Beijing (2011); Today Art Museum, Beijing (2009); Zendai Museum of Modern Art, Shanghai, China (2008); Asia-Australia Arts Center, Sydney, Australia (2004) and Walker Art Center, Minneapolis, USA (2002).
+His work has been exhibited extensively both within China and internationally, in solo exhibitions at Long March Space, Beijing (2021, 2015 and 2013); Guggenheim Museum, New York (2014–2015); Ullens Center for Contemporary Art, Beijing (2011); Today Art Museum, Beijing (2009); Zendai Museum of Modern Art, Shanghai (2008); Asia-Australia Arts Center, Sydney (2004) and Walker Art Center, Minneapolis (2002).

-Group exhibitions include the Venice Biennale (2003); São Paulo Bienal, Brazil (2002); dOCUMENTA 10, Kassel, Germany (1997) and the Gwangju Biennale, Korea (1995).
+Group exhibitions include UCCA Beijing (2022); Tang Contemporary Art, Bangkok (2022); Whitechapel Art Gallery, London (2018); Long March Space, Beijing (2016); Sharjah Biennial 11 (2013); Venice Biennale (2003); São Paulo Biennial (2002); dOCUMENTA 10, Kassel, Germany (1997) and Gwangju Biennale, Korea (1995).

 Sharjah Biennial 11

 This catalogue accompanied Sharjah Biennial 11.